BIOPset/v4-contracts/README.md

 Please note that **interfaces** are definitions of aspects of the protocol that may have a different implementations later on (like RateCalc).

+### AggregatorProxy.sol

+The contract retrieving trading pair pricing information from Chainlink.
+It’s taken from the NPM dependencies and placed in the “Chainlink” folder to make compilation easier.
+It could be replaced by another provider if necessary.

+Interfaces with: TokenDenominatedBinaryOptions.sol and NativeAssetDenominatedBinaryOptions.sol.

 ### APP.sol

-Approved price providers, a set of key value pairs mapping Oracle addresses to RateCalcs addresses.
-Controlled/owned by the Settlement DAO (DAO) and utilized by NativeAssetDenominatedBinaryOptions and TokenDenominatedBinaryOptions.
+Approved price providers, a set of key value pairs mapping oracle addresses to RateCalc addresses.

+Controlled/owned by: DAO.sol.

+Interfaces with: NativeAssetDenominatedBinaryOptions.sol and TokenDenominatedBinaryOptions.sol.

-Initialization Parameters: pp_ the initial price provider(oracle) contract address, rc_ the initial rate calc contract address.
+Initialization parameters: pp_ the initial price provider(oracle) contract address, rc_ the initial rate calc contract address.

 ### BasicRateCalc.sol

-A rate calculator offering mostly 2x rates based on the belief this is good for marketing.
-The default RateCalc that will be deployed and mapped to the first Oracle approved in the APP.
+The default RateCalc that will be deployed and mapped to the first oracle approved in the APP.
+It is responsible for limiting the percentage of the pool that can be allocated to 1%.
+This prevents the pool from being depleted before the laws of probability kick in.

+Interfaces with: NativeAssetDenominatedBinaryOptions.sol and TokenDenominatedBinaryOptions.sol.

-Initialization Parameters: none.
+Initialization parameters: none.

 ### NativeAssetDenominatedBinaryOptions.sol

 The main contract of the protocol.
-Allows traders to open trades, Writers to underwrite them, and settlers to exercise/expire them.
-The underlying asset is ETH.
-Controlled/owned by the Settlement DAO (DAO) and interfacing with APP, RateCalcs, and UtilizationRewards.
+Allows traders to open positions, writers the ability to underwrite them, and settlers the ability to settle them.
+Binary options are denominated in the native asset of the underlying blockchain.
+On the Ethereum Blockchain, the options are denominated in ETH.

 Also keeps surface level record of utilization rewards owed to users.

+Controlled/owned by: DAO.sol.

+Interfaces with: APP.sol, BasicRateCalc.sol, UtilizationRewards.sol, and GovProxy.sol.

-Initialization Parameters: name_ the name of the pool token (like Pool ETH), symbol_ the symbol of the pool token(like pETH), biop_ the address of the BIOP token contract, uR_ the address of the utilization rewards contract, app_ the address of the APP contract to be used with this pool at launch.
+Initialization parameters: name_ the name of the pool token (like Pool ETH), symbol_ the symbol of the pool token(like pETH), biop_ the address of the BIOP token contract, uR_ the address of the utilization rewards contract, app_ the address of the APP contract to be used with this pool at launch.

 ### DAO.sol

-The Settlement DAO.
-From here $BIOP stakers oversee every aspect of the protocol.
-Allows stakers to delegate power to governors who are able to update settings and replace contracts of the protocol.
-Controls the Oracle/RateCalc pairs in the APP.
-Also controls the EBOP20Factory.
-Can be used to pay a percentage of all trading fees directly to $BIOP stakers but doesn't by default.
-Interfaces with NativeAssetDenominatedBinaryOptions, APP, TokenDenominatedBinaryOptions, TokenDenominatedBinaryOptionsFactory,LateStageBondingCurve, and Treasury.
+The Settlement DAO essentially.
+Those staking BIOP tokens use this contract to oversee every aspect of the protocol.
+It allows them to endorse contracts.
+Those contracts are then able to update settings and/or swap out contracts of the protocol.
+In particular, this component of the protocol controls the oracle & RateCalc pairs used.

+It also controls the NativeAssetDenominatedBinaryOptions.sol contract.

+Interfaces with: NativeAssetDenominatedBinaryOptions.sol, TokenDenominatedBinaryOptions.sol, APP.sol, TokenDenominatedBinaryOptionsFactory.sol, GovProxy.sol, LateStageBondingCurve.sol, and Treasury.sol.

-Initialization Parameters: bo_ the address of the NativeAssetDenominatedBinaryOptions contract, v4_ the address of the deployed BIOP token contract, accessTiers_ the address of the deployed DelegatedAccessTiers contract, factory_ the address of the TokenDenominatedBinaryOptionsFactory contract, trsy_ the address of the Treasury contract.
+Initialization parameters: bo_ the address of the NativeAssetDenominatedBinaryOptions contract, v4_ the address of the deployed BIOP token contract, accessTiers_ the address of the deployed DelegatedAccessTiers contract, factory_ the address of the TokenDenominatedBinaryOptionsFactory contract, trsy_ the address of the Treasury contract.

 ### ReserveBondingCurve.sol

-A AMM for $BIOP tokens.
-Not to be activated until after DEX rewards are complete.
-Controlled/owned by the DAO.
+An automatic market maker (or "**AMM**") for BIOP governance tokens.
+The purpose is to ensure there is always a marketplace for buying and selling BIOP tokens.
+It is not to be activated until after DEX rewards are complete.

+Controlled/owned by: DAO.sol.

-Initialization Parameters: token_ the address of the BIOP token contract, _reserveRatio the ratio (initial price) of tokens to ETH (intended to be 500000 in testing).
+Initialization parameters: token_ the address of the BIOP token contract, _reserveRatio the ratio (initial price) of tokens to ETH (intended to be 500000 in testing).

 ### Treasury.sol

-The treasury of funds amassed from trading fees and owned collectively by the Settlement DAO.
-When ETH is sent from the treasury a percentage is sent to DAO stakers.
-Can be used to send amassed funds to anywhere by  the Settlement DAO.
-Controlled/owned by the DAO.
+The treasury of funds amassed from protocol fees on ITM options.
+It is collectively managed by Settlement DAO members staking their BIOP governance tokens.
+Wheneve the treasury's ETH is spent, a percentage is sent to DAO stakers.
+Can be used to send amassed funds to anywhere by approved by the Settlement DAO.

+Controlled/owned by: DAO.sol.

-Initialization Parameters: none.
+Initialization parameters: none.

 ### UtilizationRewards.sol